cse110-fa21-group24/cse110-fa21-group24/admin/meetings/111021-sprint-1-check-in.md

 ### Meeting Notes

+- Stories

   - establish IndexedDB

     - main idea: need a flexible way to create functions for our buttons without getting to specific
-- steps:
     - research indexeddb
     - create flexible interface in which front end can make calls to

--Spoonacular api
+  - Spoonacular api
--need to look into api key security issues
+    - need to look into api key security issues
--interface should be easier than the indexeddb
+    - interface should be easier than the indexeddb

-Linters/PR flow
+- Linters/PR flow

   - on PR there are checks
   - must pass checks in order to merge (for consistency)
   - can comment on PRs and request reviews
   - need two approvals in order to merge as well
   - must re-check code after change requests are made and fulfilled
   - will eventually set up a javascript check (Jest)

-VSCode Extensions
+- VSCode Extensions
   - Prettier code formatter
   - formats upon command and can be configured upon save
   - Stylelint
   - run npm install stylelint stylelint-config-standard
   - highlights "errors" in CSS files
   - also possible to auto fix all errors

--some team members could use help on issues
--extra help assigned